 Announcing the Learning on Graphs Conference

 Graph Machine Learning has become large enough of a field to deserve its own standalone event: the Learning on Graphs Conference (LoG).
-The inaugural event will take place in December 2022 and will be fully virtual and free to attend.
-We believe this event will stimulate research in the field by bringing together experts and practitioners from various subfields and adjacent disciplines.
+The inaugural event took place in December 2022, was fully virtual and free to attend.
+LoG 2022 received 250+ paper submissions, 2,800+ total registrations, and distributed $30,000+ in reviewer awards.
+We believe future editions of LoG will continue to stimulate research in the field by bringing together experts and practitioners from various subfields and adjacent disciplines.

 As the field of machine learning has grown very rapidly, so too have its many subfields.
 In the last decade, machine learning on graphs has taken off, especially with impressive advances in approaches to graph deep learning in recent years.
 This has been a major boon to the application areas that process graph structured data, such as computational chemistry, transportation networks, social networks, recommender systems, or healthcare.
 Graphs can also be seen as a generalisation of other domains (e.g., grids or sets), and using graph-based ML architectures where established models such as CNNs and RNNs have traditionally been used is often advantageous.